mg224/apidaaalumnifrontend/README.md

-# APIDAA Alumni Frontend
+# APIDAA Alumni Platform

+### The APIDAA Alumni Platform is a full-stack web application built for Emory Asian Pacific Islander Desi American Activists (APIDAA) to facilitate the networking of current members with alumni.
+The site features a directory of alumni and a search feature, allowing users to view all alumni and search based on the categories of name, graduation year, past APIDAA roles, and current pursuits.

-## Visit the website at https://apidaaalumniplatform.vercel.app/
+### You can visit the website here: https://apidaaalumniplatform.vercel.app/

+#### Tech stack: React.js, Spring Boot, PostgreSQL

+## This is the repository with code for the frontend app, deployed on vercel.

-## React, Vite, TailwindCSS
+### Technologies: React, Vite, TailwindCSS

 ### Required packages
 #### npm install react-router-dom